open-component-model/ocm/docs/reference/ocm_get_componentversions.md

 Get lists all component versions specified, if only a component is specified all versions are listed.

+If the option <code>--constraints</code> is given, and no version is specified for a component, only versions matching the given version constraints (semver https://github.com/Masterminds/semver) are selected.
+With <code>--latest</code> only the latest matching versions will be selected.

 If the <code>--repo</code> option is specified, the given names are interpreted relative to the specified repository using the syntax